hmdlab/DExOmics/README.md

 # DExOmics
 This repository provides code and processed data for the paper:
-**"Interpreting Differential Gene Expression in Cancer through AI-Guided Analysis of Multi-Omics Data"**.
+**"An Interpretable Multi-Omics Integration Framework for Differential Expression Prediction in Cancer"**.

 ## 1. Dependencies